Surface Finish Standards: Everything Food Machinery Manufacturers Need to Know

 We are currently living in a day in age where international food safety standards are at their absolute highest.
 Programs like the FSMA have put an incredible amount of pressure on food producers to have extremely tight control over their entire supply chain to ensure that the products that they are bringing into the market adhere to the strict cross-contamination prevention guidelines.
-For food machinery manufacturers, in particular, this means that the equipment that producers use to create their products must be engineered with current regulations and standards in mind.

 Before we dive deep into the nitty-gritty of food equipment manufacturing standards, let’s take a broader look at what the term surface finish entails.